This summer, the Truhlsen-Marmor Museum of the Eye® reflects on the long history of women in ophthalmology and American medicine.

-Dr. Elizabeth Sargent (1857-1900) was born in California and had a remarkable family.
+Elizabeth Sargent, MD (1857-1900), was born in California and had a remarkable family.
 Her father, Aaron A. Sargent, was a member of the U.S. Senate and the House of Representatives.
 He was also the American ambassador to Germany.
 Her mother, Ellen C. Sargent, ran in the preeminent woman’s suffrage circles of the day, hosting Susan B. Anthony and Dr. Anna Howard Shaw in the family’s home in San Francisco.

-This clinic, the Pacific Dispensary for Women and Children, was initially a mystery.
-It no longer exists today, and we couldn’t help but ask: where was this hospital?
+This clinic was initially a mystery.
+It no longer exists today, and we couldn’t help but ask: Where was this hospital?
 And what happened to it?